aws-samples/aws-transit-gateway-static-route-automation/README.md

 # AWS Transit Gateway automation for static routes

 ## About
-This project is intended to help with automating crating/deleting of [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) (TGW) static routes triggered by specific network event.
+This project is intended to help with automating creating/deleting of [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) (TGW) static routes triggered by specific network event.
 Conceptually, it can be thought of as creating an API driven, 'floating/conditional' static route in the TGW route table.

-## What challenge is this solving?
+## What challenge are we solving?
 AWS TGW is a highly available, scalable distributed routing service managed by AWS.
 It operates like a logical router that allows for connecting different environments (Amazon VPCs, datacenters, TGWs in other AWS regions) and creating hub-and-spoke topologies.

 Just like a router, TGW makes forwarding decisions based on the information in its routing table.
 There are a couple of ways to populate that routing table: